bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 The participant will see his result of a poll/quiz instead of the checkboxes/radio buttons.

 Note: read the chapter "User manual" for more informations about this properties/settings.

+Note: the pagebrowser-settings will be ignored if you use the "show by tag" action.

 Examples:
 ^^^^^^^^^